-- are a customer of GDTA or a GDTA franchisee;
+- Are a customer of Goodyear & Dunlop Tyres or a Goodyear & Dunlop Tyres franchisee;

-- apply to us to become a franchisee of GDTA;
+- Apply to us to become a franchisee of Goodyear & Dunlop Tyres;

-- apply to GDTA for credit (or a company of which you are a director applies for credit, or you propose to guarantee credit applied for by another person);
+- Apply to Goodyear & Dunlop Tyres for credit (or a company of which you are a director applies for credit, or you propose to guarantee credit applied for by another person); or

 How we collect personal information